-B. Indemnifications.
+- B. Indemnifications.
 Under the Trust's organizational documents, its officers and Trustees may be indemnified against certain liabilities and expenses arising out of the performance of their duties to the Fund, and shareholders are indemnified against personal liability for the obligations of the Trust.
 Additionally, in the normal course of business, the Fund enters into agreements with service providers that may contain indemnification clauses.
 The Fund's maximum exposure under these arrangements is unknown as this would involve future claims that may be made against the Fund that have not yet occurred.
-The risk of material loss from such claims is considered remote.
+The risk of material loss from such claims is considered remote. - 7.
+Subsequent Events.
+Management has evaluated events and transactions that have occurred since October 31, 2023 through the date the financial statements were issued and determined that there were no subsequent events that would require recognition or additional disclosure in the financial statements.